Jan Claudius de Cock: Graphic work

 He designed the title page and 17 illustrations for the Breviarium Romanum published by Balthasar IV Moretus first in 1707.
 The Antwerp engraver cut the plates for the publication.
 In 1706 and 1708 he provided the design for the title page of the Syntagma de annulis historico-symbolicum.
 Authore R.P.
 Francisco Curtio Augustiniano Brugensi (...) and a portrait of the eighty-one-year-old artist biographer Cornelis de Bie, which were both engraved by Hendrik Frans Diamaer.

 He made several prints of which only two are known, one an etching of the Martyrdom of Saint Quirin of Neuss and the other a woodcut representing Psyche in clair obscur.
 He had apparently learned his printmaking techniques from his study of the, which appeared in Dutch translation of Abraham Bosse's 1645 Traité des manières de graver en taille-douce (Treatise on Line Engraving) published in Amsterdam in 1662 as Tractaet in wat manieren men op root koper snijden ofte etzen zal (…).
 A copy of the book with de Cock's name inscribed in it was found in his collection.

 Writings

-He also wrote treatises on art and poems.
+De Cock was a writer of treatises on art, the practice of sculpture and poems.
 In 1720 he wrote a treatise on sculpture entitled Eenighe voornaemste en noodighe regels van de beeldhouwerye om metter tydt een goet meester te worden (Some principal and necessary rules of sculpture to become a good master with time).
 This manual was written in verse and contained practical instructions for sculptors aiming become a good master over time.
 In the book he also takes the opportunity to criticize the training at the academy of Antwerp.
 The question is, however, whether this was merely based on the quality of the teaching, are was also driven by selfish motives.
 Master sculptors often relied on apprentices to help in the projects of their workshops.
 By educating new sculptors in the academy, this important resource was lost to the master sculptors.